 - a.
 Parking facilities.

 - b.
-Site amenities, including, but not limited to water features and seating.
+Stormwater management facilities.

 - c.
-Stormwater management facilities.
+All necessary utilities.

 - d.
-All necessary utilities.
+Fences and walls.

 - e.
-Fences and walls.

-- f.
 Other accessory uses and structures normally considered incidental to one or more of the principal uses located on the same lot.

 Bulk and Area Requirements